justjohnd/workflow/React.md

 What's your name?
 text
 ```
+# The Effect Hook
+- The effect hook lets you perform side effects in function components.
+Data fetching is an example of a side effect. `useEffect` combines `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount`.
+- `useEffect` tells React that the function still has to do something after the component renders.
+React will call the function inside `useEffect` after the DOM updates.

 # Fetch API
-Most browsers have a `window.fetch` object built into it, enabling us to make HTTP requests using Javascript promises.
+- Most browsers have a `window.fetch` object built into it, enabling us to make HTTP requests using Javascript promises.
+- `fetch` makes a simple GET request when given a URL
+- `fetch` should only be called when the component mounts.
+Otherwise, data will be fecthed every time the component updates.

+## Fetch with Hooks
+- When calling an API inside a function utilizing the `useState` hook, data is stored locally.
+- Where to fetch data is based on "need-to-know"; all areas using the data should be children of the parent
+- Where to place the loading indicator depends on where you want it viewed
+-